-The European Ocean Observing System, EOOS, is a community-driven coordinating framework for Europe’s ocean observing capacity.
+The EOOS framework is driven by the European community to better coordinate Europe’s ocean observing capacity.
 EOOS will help linking the disparate components of the ocean observing system and promote shared strategies, infrastructure development, data standardization, open access, and capacity building.

 Ocean observing data and information are required to meet many societal challenges, from food security, to climate change, ecosystem health, or water management.
 Yet, the European in situ ocean observing capacity is still fragmented and broadly unsustained.
 While the space-borne ocean observations are funded through the Copernicus programme, in situ observations are supported through numerous short-term projects, with no guarantee of a long-term sustainability.